 Can I listen to Pledge-Free Stream on my radio?

 No, it is not possible to access the KQED's Pledge-Free Stream with a conventional radio.
 Right now, Pledge-Free Stream is only available though a web browser on a computer, smartphone, tablet or other connected device.
-Several car makers have announced that they're offering Internet radio with their upcoming models.
-In the meantime, you can use your smartphone to stream while you're in your car.
+You can use your smartphone to stream while you're in your car.
 Some car makers also offer Internet radio.

 Can I donate for Pledge-Free Stream by calling KQED?

 Making your donation online would be the quickest way to access Pledge-Free Stream.
 If you would rather become a Sustaining Member and contribute to KQED over the phone then please call member services (415) 553-2150, Mon - Fri, 9am - 4:45pm and we'd be happy to help you.
 Your Pledge-Free Stream access will start as soon as you receive your confirmation email.

 Will my donation for Pledge-Free Stream make me a KQED member?

 Donating for Pledge-Free Stream entitles you to all the benefits of KQED membership for one year.

 Will I be able to use the access link for other pledge drives too?